-- Federal and State Indicator 14 data collection and reporting requirements - Set measurable and rigorous state annual goals and targets based on baseline performance - Meet state and local public reporting requirements - District improvement planning-learn about the postsecondary activities in which your former students are engaged - Support the successful transition of all Wisconsin's youth with disabilities to adult living
+- Federal, State and Local Indicator 14 data collection and reporting requirements. - Set measurable and meet rigorous state annual goals and targets based on baseline performance. - Learn about the postsecondary activities in which your former students are engaged directly from former students and guardians. - District improvement planning- using the Wisconsin Transition Improvement Grant's Transition Improvement Plan (TIP) to support the successful transition of all Wisconsin's youth with disabilities to adult living.